vb-2002/Pipeline-Skid-Buffer-/README.md

 ### ✅ How to Run

-Using any SystemVerilog simulator (like [Icarus Verilog],VCS etc.:
+Using any SystemVerilog simulator (like Icarus Verilog, VCS etc.:

 ```bash
 # Example using VCS